 What would happen?
 Would this lead to divorce?

-The big question to ask yourself before wondering if divorce is the only option is this: Why did the infidelity happen in the first place?
+The big question to ask yourself before wondering if divorce after an affair is the only option is this: Why did the infidelity happen in the first place?
 Once you find the WHY, you can then determine if there is enough of the marriage left to rebuild it together.

-If the answer is that the marriage was not great to begin with, a spouse’s needs weren’t being met and likely never will be, if there is any sort of abuse, or one of the spouses has already moved on and doesn’t love their marriage partner anymore, then the likely end may just be divorce.
+If the answer is that the marriage was not great, to begin with, a spouse’s needs weren’t being met and likely never will be, if there is any sort of abuse or one of the spouses has already moved on and doesn’t love their marriage partner anymore, then the likely end of infidelity in marriage may just be divorce.

-But if the answer is that one of the spouses made a big mistake and feels regretful about it, was seeking approval from someone else for a lack of something in themselves, or was trying to escape some other pain going on in his or her life, then reconciliation is possible and might just be able to avoid a divorce after infidelity.
+But if the answer is that one of the spouse made a big mistake and feels regretful about it, was seeking approval from someone else for a lack of something in themselves, or was trying to escape some other pain going on in his or her life, then reconciliation is possible and might just be able to avoid a divorce after infidelity.

 What if you can work it out?